-The prestigious Eppendorf Award for Young European Investigators was conferred for the 28th time in 2023, with the €20,000 endowment going to Dr. Maurice Michel, Assistant Professor at the Science for Life Laboratory, Karolinska Institutet, Stockholm, Sweden, Dr. Michel received the award for his research on the artificial functions of DNA repair enzymes for treating diseases.
+The prestigious Eppendorf Award for Young European Investigators was conferred for the 28th time in 2023, with the €20,000 endowment going to Dr. Maurice Michel, Assistant Professor at the Science for Life Laboratory, Karolinska Institutet, Stockholm, Sweden.
+Dr. Michel received the award for his research on the artificial functions of DNA repair enzymes for treating diseases.

 The international Eppendorf & Science Prize for Neurobiology is awarded each year to young researchers who have made outstanding contributions to neurobiology research using methods from the fields of molecular, cellular, systems or organismic biology.
-In 2023, this prestigious research prize, endowed with \$25,000, went to the American scientist Marissa Scavuzzo, Ph.D., Postdoctoral Fellow at the Case Western Reserve University
+In 2023, this prestigious research prize, endowed with \$25,000, went to the American scientist Marissa Scavuzzo, Ph.D., Post-doctoral Fellow at the Case Western Reserve University

 Marissa Scavuzzo, Ph.D.
-Research on nerve cells in the gastrointestinal tract tract, which is often referred to as the second brain.
+Research on nerve cells in the gas-

-Research on artificial functions of DNA repair enzymes
+Dr. Maurice Michel Research on artificial functions of DNA repair enzymes

 School of Medicine, Cleveland, USA.
-Marissa Scavuzzo studies the network of nerve cells in the gastrointestinal
+Marissa Scavuzzo studies the network of nerve cells in the gastrointestinal tract, which is often referred to as the second brain.